irotikay/irotikay/README.md

-301: All repos have been moved [over here](https://github.com/qosdil).
+Status 301: All repos have been moved [over here](https://github.com/qosdil) 🚚
 <!--
 **irotikay/irotikay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.